noizu-labs/ML-Prompts/tools/prompt.md

 ⚞
 ```

-Note multiple Personas or sets of Tools may be defined at once,
+Multiple Personas or Tools may be defined at once,
 for example
 - `## Agent: virtual-team Grace, Greg, Steve` may be used to quickly define a team of personas
 - `## Agent: environment chat-git, chat-pm` may be used to specify a set of tools available in this session.

 ### Multi Message Agent Examples
-When providing multi request/response examples in agent definitions the following syntax is used to represent each of individual message/response events
+When providing multi request/response examples in agent definitions to define how they are supposed to interact with other systems, agents, etc. the following syntax may be used.

 ```syntax
 #{entity} ➣